 Unfortunately, when vehicle manufacturers make major changes like this it's often the consumers that pay the price.
 The interesting thing about the Triton V-8 engine is they can log over 300,000 miles or more.
 An impressive accomplishment for any gas engine.

-The problem with the Triton V-8 engine becomes the downtime and repair costs all the way through the ownership cycle.
+The problem with the Ford V-8 engine becomes the downtime and repair costs all the way through the ownership cycle.
 Often people ask me if it’s worth replacing the timing chain on a Triton V-8 engine with more than 150,000 miles showing on the odometer.
 This must remain a judgment call on your part.

 These complete kits include the hydraulic tensioners, new design guides, valve cover gaskets, cam phaser VCT VVTi actuator timing sprocket, bolts and gaskets.
 They fit 2005-2010 Ford Expedition 5.4L (8th Vin Digit 5), 2005-2010 Ford F150 5.4L along with the popular 4.6L found in many popular models.
 Maybe you'll be one of the lucky ones that get 300,000 miles out of a V-8 Ford then it seems a good investment.